Ron-Burg/RockPaperScissors/README.md

    ```bash
    bun run deploy
    ```
+   This will:
+   - Deploy the factory contract
+   - Generate and save the contract ABIs
-   Save the factory contract address that gets displayed.
+   - Automatically update the factory address in the frontend code

 4. Configure MetaMask:
    - Open MetaMask